DIRaaa1/ETE_PROJECT_CODE/README.md

 done
 ```

-`--panel`, `--splits`, and `--output` override the configured paths. `--device`, `--epochs`, `--batch-size`, and `--threads` provide runtime overrides.
-Registered experiment settings remain in the eight JSON files under `config/models`.

-Each training directory contains the selected checkpoint, validation and test predictions, training history, and a compact result record.
+Each run saves the selected checkpoint, validation and test predictions, and training records.
+Command-line options can override paths and runtime settings; see `python scripts/train.py --help`.

 ### 5. Run checkpoint inference

-Inference reads the full prepared panel as sequence context and emits only the requested active validation or test keys:
+Load a saved checkpoint to generate validation or test predictions, using the full panel as sequence context:

 ```bash
 python scripts/predict.py \